Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 580 3GB should be 21% faster than the GeForce GTX 285 2GB overall, because of its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 580 3GB should in theory be much better than the GeForce GTX 285 2GB in general. (explain)

-Texel RateThe GeForce GTX 285 2GB should be a small bit (more or less 5%) better at texture filtering than the GeForce GTX 580 3GB. (explain)
+Texel RateThe GeForce GTX 285 2GB is a bit (about 5%) faster with regards to anisotropic filtering than the GeForce GTX 580 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison